le717/Blocks/Documentation/Tutorial.md

 the level we are editing is located at [`cdc\Z14WWH\LEVELS\LEVEL3.TXT`](about:blank).
 If you are editing the level straight from Program Files, be sure to run either program with Administrator rights, otherwise you will be unable to save your edit!

-* Once the level is open in your editor of choice, find the square we want to edit (top row, eight column).
+* Once the level is open in your editor of choice, find the square we want to edit (1st row, 8th column).
 Start by removing the `F` that is currently sitting in that location, in addition to a single space (what did we talk about in Lesson #1?).
 Now type `BW`, ensuring the `W` is lined up with the
 `F` directly below it on the next row.
 Click Save (`<Ctrl> + <s>` in either program) to save your mod.